GeoGebra math software - a review

 - Diameter line of a conic section

 We now have a tangent line.
-The exploratory activity we can do now is to drag the point “A” to any position on the curve and the tangent line follows along.
+The exploratory activity we can do now is to drag the point "A" to any position on the curve (after selecting the "pointer" icon at the far left) and the tangent line follows along.
 Even better, we can get a readout of the actual slope as we move around the curve, by typing in:

 Rather than just giving a numerical value for the slope, it actually gives a triangle with base length 1 unit, indicating more clearly what a slope at a point really means.
 The result for one part of the curve is as follows: